Deniz Akkaya

 Deniz Akkaya is a Turkish top model, presenter, occasional fashion editor and disc jockey, entrepreneur, businesswoman, and actress who won Best Model of Turkey 1997.
-As the top-earning model in Turkey in the early 2000s, Deniz Akkaya is considered to be one of the most leading models in Turkish fashion history, and one of the most beautiful women of the country.
+As the top-earning model in Turkey in the early 2000s, Deniz Akkaya is considered to be one of the leading models in Turkish fashion history, and one of the most beautiful women of the country.

 Early life and family

-Akkaya is Circassian, as the daughter of an Hatuqwai father and a Kabardian mother named Dinemyis (Adyghe: Apple of the eye).
+Akkaya is Circassian, the daughter of a Hatuqwai father and a Kabardian mother named Dinemyis (Adyghe: Apple of the eye).

 Her father was a bureaucrat and master mariner who served as the CEO (managing director) of Turkish Maritime Facilities Inc. Her mother was an economist who worked for Turkish Airlines, the national flag carrier of Turkey.
 She studied American philology.

 After graduating from the ISTEK SS Private High School on the Avenue in Kadıköy, she studied American Culture and Literature in Department of Western Languages and Literatures of Faculty of Letters at Istanbul University.
 Following the competitions Elite Model Look and Best Model of Turkey, she decided to embark on a professional modelling career.